EV vs Diesel Total Cost of Ownership for Canadian Fleets

 Interested in real numbers?
 Request a quote.

-2. Fuel vs. Energy Costs
+2. Fuel vs. Electricity Costs

 3. Maintenance and Repairs